System Design Space

 REST + route loaders

-A simple fit for predictable screens with clear boundaries.
-It works well when a screen needs a small number of requests and the contract evolves without frequent breaking changes.
+The cheapest start for predictable screens with clear boundaries.
+It holds while a screen needs only a handful of requests and the contract evolves without frequent breaking changes.
+Once requests pile up, orchestration drifts into the components and the simplicity advantage disappears.

 GraphQL